konveyor/analyzer-lsp/docs/rules.md

 links:
   - url: "konveyor.io"
     title: "title to be shown in report"
-# labels provide metadata about the rule
+# labels are key=value pairs attached to rules, value
-# can be used to find / filter rules
+# can be empty or omitted, keys can be subdomain prefixed
 labels:
+  # key=value pair
-  - "label1"
+  - "label1=val1"
+  # valid label with value omitted
   - "label2"
+  # valid label with empty value
+  - "label3="
+  # subdomain prefixed key
+  - "konveyor.io/label1=val1"
 # effort is an integer value to indicate level of
 # effort needed to fix this issue
 effort: 1
 ```

+See [labels doc](./labels.md) for more details on `labels` field.

+### Rule Actions

 A rule has `message` and `tag` actions.